SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 ## Post-Installation Instructions

 ### 1. Confirm Package Installation
-  a.
+  1a.
 Setup > Search for "Installed Packages"
-  b.
+  1b.
 Confirm the “Membership Essentials” app is one of the installed packages

 ### 2. Assign Profiles to the Membership apps
-Add necessary user profiles to the “Membership” app in App Manager
-  a.
-Setup > App Manager > find the "Membership" app
+Add necessary user profiles to the “Membership” app in App Manager 2a.
+Setup > App Manager > find the "Membership" app 2b.
-  b.
 "Edit" the Membership app
-  c.
+  2c.
 Click the User Profile setting and add the applicable 'Available Profiles' to the 'Selected Profiles' column.
-  d.
+  2d.
 Click "Save"

 ### 3. Assign users to the Membership: Manage Permission Set
-  a.
+  3a.
 Setup > Permission Sets
-  b.
-Click on the Permission Set Label **Membership: Manage**
-  c.
-Click the **Manage Assignments** button to view Current Assignments
-  d.
-Click **Add Assignments** to select users who will be managing memberships;
-  e.
-Click **Next** and review **Expiration Options**
-  f.
-Click the **Assign** button to add individual users to this permission set
+  3b.
+Click on the Permission Set Label **Membership: Manage** 3c.
+Click the **Manage Assignments** button to view Current Assignments 3d.
+Click **Add Assignments** to select users who will be managing memberships; 3e.
+Click **Next** and review **Expiration Options** 3f.
+Click the **Assign** button to add individual users to this permission set 3g.
-  g.
 For more information: [Manage Permission Set Assignments](https://help.salesforce.com/s/articleView?id=sf.perm_sets_manage_assignments.htm&type=5)

 ### 4. Assign users to the Membership: View Permission Set
-  a.
+  4a.
 Setup > Permission Set
-  b.
-Click on the Permission Set Label **Membership: View**
+  4b.
+Click on the Permission Set Label **Membership: View** 4c.
-  c.
 Repeat steps 3-6 above for those users who need view-only access to Memberships

 ### 5. Customize Page Layouts
 Update the related lists on the following object to view Membership details:
-  a.
-Account - add Membership and Opportunity related lists
-  b.
-Contact - add Membership and Opportunity related lists
-  c.
-Products - add Membership to the related lists
+  5a.
+Account - add Membership and Opportunity related lists 5b.
+Contact - add Membership and Opportunity related lists 5c.
+Products - add Membership to the related lists 5d.
-  d.
 (Optional) Assign the Compact Product layout for Membership as the Primary Compact layout (if applicable)
                 Setup > Object Manager > Product > Compact Layout

   For more information on customizing page layouts: